 Sample preparation and instrumental analysis

-Feedstocks, biochar, GFF, PUF and XAD were extracted using accelerated solvent extraction (ASE) and the extracts were analyzed by GC-MS/MS according to ISO 12884 for 16 PAHs, 7 PCBs, and 17 PCDD/Fs.
-For details, see (Cornelissen et al., 2012)).
+Feedstocks, biochar, GFF, PUF and XAD were extracted using accelerated solvent extraction (ASE) and the extracts were analyzed by GC-MS/MS according to ISO 12884 for 16 PAHs, 7 PCBs, and 17 PCDD/Fs (the congeners analyzed are listed in Table S.1).
+For details, see (Cornelissen et al., 2012).
 Procedural blanks were taken to analyze background contamination at the sampling site.
 PAHs were measured in triplicate and PCDD/Fs by single measurements.
 Samples were analyzed in triplicate for feedstocks and biochar, duplicate for GFF, and single measurements for XAD, PUF and pyrolysis condensate.

 Data analysis